AricGamma/BSP-aw1689/ReadMe.md

 After ffu generation complete, you can get the `.ffu` image file under `.\loong\ffu` for your board.

 > To change a board model, please modify the `DeviceName` variable in `SetBuidEnv.cmd` script.(Pine64 or BPI-M64)

+For more information about developing and debugging Windows 10 IoT Core on Allwinner A64 platform, see [ Development Guide of Windows 10 IoT Core on A64](https://github.com/Leeway213/BSP-aw1689/blob/master/doc/Dev%20Guide.md).

 <h2 id="3">3.
 How to Deploy</h2>